Tips For Going On A Houseboat With Kids

 There are several places to hire a boat, check out Able Hawkesbury Houseboats

-Just under three hours from Sydney’s Western suburbs, you’ll find paradise here.
-Set in the Myall Lakes National Park, you can find a perfect combination of water activities and land adventuring.
-Dive into crisp waters and snorkel one minute, and then get your runners on and bushwalk or go bird watching next.
+Just under 3 hours from Sydney’s Western suburbs, you’ll find paradise.
+Set in the Myall Lakes National Park, you can find the perfect combination of water activities and land adventuring.
+Dive into crisp waters and snorkel one minute, and then get your runners on and bushwalk or go bird watching the next.
 You may want to spend your first day heading to Legges Camp which has 4 permanent moorings and is a great spot for swimming.
-Johnsons Beach is another good spot for a swim or a round of fishing and there are plenty of beautiful wildlife to watch.
+Johnsons Beach is another good spot for a swim or a round of fishing and there is plenty of beautiful wildlife to watch.

 You can hire a Myall Lakes houseboat at Luxury Houseboat.